geoschem/GEOSChem-python-tutorial/README.md

 # How to learn Python

 I sometimes hear from friends (especially old-school atmospheric scientists) that "Python is hard" -- it always turns out that they are learning Python in a totally wrong way!
 Python is a general purpose language used in many domains -- a big use case is web development.
 If you search for "python tutorial" on the Internet, you are very very likely find tutorials on web development or computer algorithms.
 Don't waste time on them if you just want to get science done as quickly as possible.
-Stick to **data science** tutorials -- they teach you how to analyze data, which is exactly what an atmospheric modeler needs. **The proper tutorial should feel very accessible and highly relevant to your daily research work.**
+Stick to **data science** tutorials -- they teach you how to analyze data, which is exactly what an atmospheric modeller needs. **The proper tutorial should feel very accessible and highly relevant to your daily research work.**

 Besides the tutorials in this repository, I recommend those websites below: